Phonics: Russia

-Synthetic phonics in Scotland has its roots in the Clackmannanshire Report, a seven-year study that was published in 2005.
-It compared analytic Phonics with synthetic Phonics and advantaged students with disadvantaged children.
-The report found that, using synthetic phonics, children from lower socio-economic backgrounds performed at the same level as children from advantaged backgrounds in primary school (whereas with analytic phonics teaching, they did significantly less well.); and boys performed better than or as well as girls.

-A five-year follow-up of the study concluded that the beneficial effects were long-lasting, in fact the reading gains increased.

-Subsequently, Education Scotland concluded that explicit, systematic phonics programs, usually embedded in a rich literacy environment, give an additional four months progress over other programs such as whole language, and are particularly beneficial for young learners (aged 4–7).
-There is evidence, though less secure, that synthetic phonics programs may be more beneficial than analytic phonics programs; however it is most important to teach systematically.

-In the PISA 2018 reading results of 15-year-old students, Scotland's score was above average, 504 as compared to the OECD average of 487.
-Scotland does not participate in PIRLS.

 Singapore

 Singapore has a diverse language environment with four official languages including English which is the language of education and administration.
 Bilingualism is the "cornerstone" of the education system where students learn both English and their own mother tongue language in school.
 99% of children attend preschool education (as early as 18 months of age) although it is not compulsory in Singapore.

 The 2001 English Language Syllabus of Singapore advocated "a balance between decoding and meaning-based instruction ... phonics and whole language".
 However, a review in 2006 advocated for a "systematic" approach.
 The subsequent syllabus, in 2010, had no mention of whole language and recommended a balanced, interactive and comprehensive reading programme.
 It refers to Learning to Read: The Great Debate by Jeanne Chall (1967) and the National Reading Panel (2000) both of which supported systematic phonics; and the International Literacy Association (2005) that supported balanced instruction saying phonics is "necessary but insufficient".